I’ve been blogging for almost 8 months now and there are a lot of new blogger tips that I started implementing from Day 1.

 That’s how thorough and extensive your blog posts should be.

-Long form content performs way, way better than shorter pieces.
+Long form content (in a profitable blog niche) performs way, way better than shorter pieces.

 And the audience you attract with your long form content, is the type you want to convert into email subscribers.
 Because these are the people that are actually looking to improve their lives or businesses.

-They really want to change something.
+They really want to change.
 So, long form content is definitely what they’re looking for.
+This increases your chances of your blog posts going viral!

 A lot of Bloggers feel that giving a lot of information away is bad for business because they’d rather save that content for their eBooks and eCourses.